The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 Progressive Sanctification

 Those who subscribe to the idea of progressive sanctification take heart in what the Apostle Paul said about seeking to attain to the resurrection of the dead (Philippians 3:11).
 His aim is to become completely hid in Christ (Colossians 3:3).
-Still many of these individuals see this as an impossibility.
-Mainly because they find themselves fall short of walking in the narrow way of righteousness.
-All too often, anger is often the problem.
+Still, many of these individuals see this as an impossibility, mainly because they find themselves falling short of walking in the narrow way of righteousness.
+All too often, anger is the problem.

 There may be some other issues, but mostly the greatest difficulty one has when it comes to being humble is pride and an unwillingness to die daily in all areas of one's life (cf. 1 Corinthians 15:31).

 Closely associated with sanctification is the modification of behaviors that do not conform to godliness.
-The transformation of how one thinks is a critical element of consecrating oneself from the ways of the the past that do not meet with God's approval.
-The past lifestyle with its habitual unconscious behavior has to be brought to task when it contravenes the requirements of God for holiness.
-Although, it is not all that needs to be changed, thinking is like the rudder of the ship, because not only does one need to reason with God regarding lifestyle changes, one has to consciously make choices when confronted with situations that could be entrapment, which pull one down to the sewer of depravity and give the Devil claim upon one's life.
+The transformation of how one thinks is a critical element of consecrating oneself from the ways of the past that do not meet with God's approval.
+The past lifestyle, with its habitual unconscious behavior, has to be brought to task when it contravenes the requirements of God for holiness.
+Although it is not all that needs to be changed, thinking is like the rudder of the ship, because not only does one need to reason with God regarding lifestyle changes, one has to consciously make choices when confronted with situations that could be entrapments—situations which pull one down to the sewer of depravity and give the Devil claim upon one's life.
 Stinking thinking will distort one's perception and cause one to transgress God's righteousness.
-Clear thinking will steer one away from worldly evils, and one's treasure will become the hatred of evil (Is.
-33:6; Pro.
-8:13).
+Clear thinking will steer one away from worldly evils, and one's treasure will become the hatred of evil (cf. Isaiah 33:6; Proverbs 8:13).
 The renewal of our mindset is part of the sanctifying process.

-The follow Scripture comes through an Old Testament prophet and a New Testament apostle.
+The following Scripture comes through an Old Testament prophet and a New Testament apostle.
 The message is essentially the same, just expressed differently.
-Sanctification is the desired outcome.
+Sanctification is the desired outcome:

-"Come let us reason together," says the Lord, "though your sins are as scarlet, they shall be as white as snow; though they are as crimson, they shall be as wool.
-If you are willing and obedient, you shall eat of the good of the land.
-If you refuse and rebel, you will be devoured by the sword, for the mouth of the Lord has spoken."
-(Isaiah 1:18-20)
+"Come now, let us reason together," says the Lord, "Though your sins are like scarlet, They shall be as white as snow; Though they are red like crimson, They shall become like wool.
+If you are willing and obedient, You shall eat the good of the land; But if you refuse and rebel, You shall be eaten by the sword; For the mouth of the Lord has spoken."
+(Isaiah 1:18–20)

-Do not be conformed to this world, but be transformed by the renewal of your mind, that you might prover the will of God, what is good, acceptable and perfect.
+Do not be conformed to this world, but be transformed by the renewal of your mind, that you may prove what is the will of God—what is good, acceptable, and perfect.
 (Romans 12:2)

-How psychological maturity is viewed varies from person to person and culture to culture, Cultural expectations are the considered the final arbiter of maturity.
-The irony being physical maturity outpaces psychological maturity, with spiritual maturity usually being attributed to the degree of wisdom one possesses as senescence starts appearing and the physical body begins to lose its suppleness and agility.
+How psychological maturity is viewed varies from person to person and culture to culture.
+Cultural expectations are considered the final arbiter of maturity.
+The irony is that physical maturity outpaces psychological maturity, with spiritual maturity usually being attributed to the degree of wisdom one possesses as senescence starts appearing and the physical body begins to lose its suppleness and agility.

-During this stage of development, various frustrations can become imbedded within one's person, and similar to how a knot in a tree is formed, a protective barrier encompasses painful frustrations and a hardening takes place.
+During this first stage of development, various frustrations can become embedded within one's person, and similar to how a knot in a tree is formed, a protective barrier encompasses painful frustrations and a hardening takes place.
 This hardening becomes an attitudinal disposition that manifests whenever similar experiences are encountered.
 If the hardening does not form, frequent encounters that arouse afresh the unalleviated rawness of the trauma previously felt will result in emotional instability, oversensitivity, and impetuosity, to say the least.
-The more unresolved trauma festers, the greater a knot becomes, manifesting a lopsided character flaw which prevents the natural traits of personal development to grow into maturity.
+The more unresolved trauma festers, the greater a knot becomes, manifesting a lopsided character flaw which prevents the natural traits of personal development from growing into maturity.

-Every one failing to successfully morph through the natural childhood stages of development towards maturity encounters more debilitating and restrictive problems during the intended life cycle from birth to death, often failing reach peak potential and live out the fulness of one's days.
+Everyone failing to successfully morph through the natural childhood stages of development toward maturity encounters more debilitating and restrictive problems during the intended life cycle from birth to death, often failing to reach peak potential and live out the fullness of one's days.

-Sanctification is not so much what one does, rather it is what one allows God to do.
-One can consecrate oneself by fully devoting one's attention to doing what one perceives God requires and avoid being involved in distracting worldly activities.
+Sanctification is not so much what one does; rather, it is what one allows God to do.
+One can consecrate oneself by fully devoting one's attention to doing what one perceives God requires and by avoiding involvement in distracting worldly activities.
 But this is separating oneself from the world, not sanctification brought about by God.
-Nevertheless, for one to be sanctified by God, first one needs to consecrate oneself to God.
-This is not a salvation by works trip, rather it is presenting oneself to God for sanctification.
+Nevertheless, for one to be sanctified by God, one first needs to consecrate oneself to God.
+This is not a salvation-by-works trip; rather, it is presenting oneself to God for sanctification.
 The book of James advises:

 Submit yourselves therefore to God.
 Resist the devil and he will flee from you.
 Draw near to God and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you men of double mind.
 (James 4:7–8)

-According to James, the initiative has to taken by the one seeking God.
+According to James, the initiative has to be taken by the one seeking God.
 One has to submit to God, but to do this, one has to draw near to God.
-Once one is submitted to God, then the Devil can be resisted.
-Not because oneself resists the Devil on one's own strength, but sanctified (protected and separated and empowered) by God, he has to flee; for he has no right, no legal authority, no claim that will stick.
+Once one is submitted to God, then the Devil can be resisted—not because one resists the Devil in one's own strength, but because, sanctified (protected and separated and empowered) by God, he has to flee; for he has no right, no legal authority, no claim that will stick.
 One could say that being sanctified is similar to being coated with Teflon.
 Nothing that the Devil does has any attachment to oneself, for one is impervious to his designs.
 The Teflon covering that comes through sanctification places a protective barrier between one and the spirit of the world.

-Sanctification is often viewed as a transformative process, whereby one is transformed from one degree of glory to another (1 Corinthians 3:18).
-However, while this may appear so, glorification is another matter again.
-Glorification is a transformative process that occurs within one that brings forth qualities that endure for eternity which are manifested from bearing fruit in one's life as a saint.
+Sanctification is often viewed as a transformative process, whereby one is transformed from one degree of glory to another (cf. 2 Corinthians 3:18).
+However, while this may appear so, glorification is another matter altogether.
+Glorification is a transformative process that occurs within one that brings forth qualities that endure for eternity, which are manifested through bearing fruit in one's life as a saint.
 This follows as a corollary of having been sanctified.

 We find in the Scripture that there are various types or aspects of sanctification, which can require some explaining, for some are rather unexpected and may seem difficult to fathom.
 There is sanctification: